rashevskyv/DBI_watcher/README.md

 By default the script writes:

-* `output/<tag>/config.ini` with language blocks built from the release assets (sorted alphabetically by language name)
+* `output/config.ini` with language blocks built from the release assets (sorted alphabetically by language name)
-* `output/<tag>/metadata.json` with basic release information
-* `output/dbi_<version>_<tag>.zip` containing the config and metadata
 * `state.json` that records the latest processed release id

-Use `--force` to rebuild artifacts even if the latest release was already recorded. `--output-dir`, `--state-file`, and `--languages` let you change paths.
+Use `--force` to rebuild the config even if the latest release was already recorded. `--output-dir`, `--state-file`, and `--languages` let you change paths.

+## Automation

+A GitHub Actions workflow (`.github/workflows/update-config.yml`) runs every 10 minutes (and on manual dispatch) to execute `python main.py`, commit changes under `output/`, and push them back to the repository when a new DBIPatcher release appears.

 ## Updating the language mapping

 Language names originate from `languages.json`.
 Extend or tweak this file if new locale identifiers appear in future releases; missing codes fall back to the short identifier.

-## Automation

-A GitHub Actions workflow (`.github/workflows/update-config.yml`) runs every 10 minutes (and on manual dispatch) to execute `python main.py`, commit changes under `output/`, and push them back to the repository when a new DBIPatcher release appears.